-ProfitWheel launches integrated consumer intelligence platform, engine Consumr.ai
+ProfitWheel launches integrated consumer intelligence platform, Engine Consumr.ai

-Consumr.ai integrates real-time consumer behavioural signals and acts as a layer of intelligence to provide deep audience insights for better decision making.
+The platform integrates real-time consumer behavioural signals and acts as a layer of intelligence over the audience-based platforms of Amazon, Meta, Google, YouTube, Programmatic, TikTok, Twitter and Snapchat.

 ProfitWheel, the global SaaS start-up, co-founded by Serial entrepreneur Vivek Bhargava, Gautam Mehra and Aman Khanna has announced the launch of its flagship product – Consumr.ai.